 Dietary preferences and niche partitioning of the rhinocerotids studied

-The comparison of the fossil specimens DMT to that of extant ones highlighted important differences.
+The comparison of the fossil specimens DMT to that of extant ones highlighted marked differences.
 This suggests that the dietary spectrum of extinct rhinocerotids might have been very distinct from that observed in living species (Hullot et al., 2019).
 However, the microwear textures of the fossils are critically distinct from that of the only extant strict grazer Ceratotherium simum, banning such dietary preferences for the studied fossil specimens.
 This finding is not surprising as grasses and associated grazing ungulates expended only during latest Miocene in Eurasia (Janis, 2008).
 The reconstructed dietary preferences based on DMTA are presented in Table 6 by locality and by species.

 The DMTA results of fossil specimens on both facets (Figure 3; Figure 4) suggest a clear niche partitioning based on feeding preferences for the rhinocerotid specimens studied at Kumbi 4, Sansan, and Villefranche d’Astarac.
 Although DMT could only be explored in four out of the nine rhinocerotid species present at Kumbi 4, the patterns observed indicate clear differences in the feeding behaviors, even if leaf consumption seems to be a major component for all rhinocerotids studied but B. gajense.
 This finding is in line with the inferred lush vegetation under warm and moist climatic conditions proposed for this locality, providing abundant and diverse feeding resources for the many large herbivores present (Antoine et al., 2010, 2013; Martin et al., 2011).

-Table 6: Dietary preferences inferred from textural microwear (DMTA) of the studied rhinocerotid specimens from different fossil localities of the lower and middle Miocene of Eurasia.
+Table 6: Dietary preferences inferred from textural microwear (DMTA) of the studied rhinocerotid specimens from different fossil localities of the early and middle Miocene of Eurasia.

-(Hullot et al., 2019)
+Extant species are provided as a comparison, based on the work of Hullot et al. (2019)

-Color code: brown/B – browser, blue/M – mixed-feeder, light green/F – folivore, no color/x – not studied
+Color code: brown/B – browser, blue/M – mixed-feeder, pale green/F – folivore, vivid green/G – grazer, vivid green/VG – variable grazer, no color/x – not studied